cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 completed (for instance by starting the encoding of a string of a very large size).

-A premature end of the input can occur in a head, tag, or within the enclosed data, which may be bare strings or enclosed data items that are either counted or should have been ended by a break stop code.
+A premature end of the input can occur in a head or within the enclosed data, which may be bare strings or enclosed data items that are either counted or should have been ended by a break stop code.